The following is a quick reference for viewing maps in Map Viewer.

 2. Edit features

 - To zoom, use the Zoom in button or the Zoom out button , the mouse and scroll wheel, or the arrow keys on the keyboard.
-To zoom in, you can also press and hold the Shift key and drag a box on the map.
+To zoom in, you can also press the Shift key while dragging a box on the map.

 - To zoom the map to its initial extent, click the Default extent button .
 You can also browse the map to a predefined extent through a bookmark.